ColumbusGoClub/ColumbusGoClub.github.io/README.md

 - [x] get SSL/https properly set up (issue was that CNAME of the DNS wasn't pointing to 'username'.github.io)
 - [x] organize java and css
 - [x] minify java and css (Devin using Atom.io with package which automatically minifies .css and .js files when saving)
+- [x] create some sort of navigation page that has links that I can use to navigate to all these hidden pages
 - [ ] properly set meta tags for SEO
 - [ ] apply best practices for SEO